kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The integration follows the Workload-aware Scheduling design principles from [KEP-6089] for the single-level `Job`:

-- **The Root Controller is the Compiler.** For a standalone `Job`, the Job controller is the root-most controller and is responsible for compiling, creating, and managing the scheduler-facing `Workload`.
-When a `Job` instead carries an `OwnerReference` to a parent controller that compiles the `Workload` (e.g., `JobSet`), the Job controller observes that linkage and *bypasses* compiling the `Workload`, so the parent remains the single source of truth for workload structure and policy.
-Ownership of the runtime `PodGroup` is decided separately and is not necessarily transferred with the `Workload`.
-Only in the delegated case the Job controller creates and manages the `PodGroup` for its own pods even though it does not own the `Workload`.
+- **The Root Controller is the Compiler.** By default, the Job controller compiles and manages the scheduler-facing `Workload` for a scheduling-root Job, including Jobs created by `CronJob`.
+  When `scheduling.k8s.io/group-template-name` selects a template in an external `Workload` (parent-owned or user pre-created), that `Workload` is the authoritative compiler output.
+The Job controller may still create and manage the runtime `PodGroup` without owning the `Workload`, but it never adopts or mutates the external `Workload`.
 - **Universal Representation.** Standard pod-by-pod scheduling is a first-class policy (`Basic`).
   The controller always emits a `Workload`/`PodGroup` for an eligible Job, using `Basic` as the backward-compatible default. `Basic` keeps the standard scheduling outcome,